 Granted, that this was not a title that anyone believed would exist, but here we are.
-The steady incline into summer has been a contradiction of circumstances; following perhaps one of the balmiest springs that has emerged in recent years, this introduction to summer feels like a promising warm-up set with no headline act.
-With either postponed or cancelled music festivals for the 2020 season both in the UK and abroad, the party atmosphere is waning as hundreds of thousands of dancers anticipate a summer with few to no gatherings to attend.
+The steady incline into summer was a contradiction of circumstances; following perhaps one of the balmiest springs that has emerged in recent years, the introduction to summer felt like a promising warm-up set with no headline act.
+With either postponed or cancelled music festivals for the 2020 season both in the UK and abroad, the party atmosphere is waning as hundreds of thousands of dancers anticipated a summer with few to no gatherings to attend.

 One thing that has been consistently reassuring, however, are the music releases from some of our favourite artists.
 It’s a sign of connection, of memories that are soon to be made, and of an optimistic future.
-We’ve compiled some of the best music festival tracks to throw on; whether it’s dialled into a fancy-dress Zoom party, on your own in your room, planning for the first pres out of lockdown, or at the park with a social-distanced mate, these tracks remain just as uplifting as the knowledge that there is so, so much more to come just round the corner.
+We’ve compiled some of the best music festival tracks to throw on; whether it’s dialled into a fancy-dress Zoom party, on your own in your room, planning for the first party back, or at the park with a social-distanced mate, these tracks remain just as uplifting as the knowledge that there is so, so much more to come just round the corner.

 The DJs will not stop playing this tune.
 But you couldn’t care less.
 Fully aware that this track is going to be all over the Identification Of Music group next Monday, you’re proud of yourself because you knew about this track way before anyone else.
 Every time it’s dropped you smirk silently as you watch dozens of hands desperately writhing for their phones whilst their friends gape stupendously at each other.
 Shazam hasn’t picked it up yet, but you’re going to be everyone’s saviour once you - yes, you - quickly reveal the answer for the people.
 You are the human shazam, and this is your personality trait for the weekend.
 Embrace it.